 Help for a child who stammers.

 Our Guide to Therapy Options explains more about the different approaches.
+You can also download our information leaflets for pre-school children or school-aged children.
+Or order free copies at our shop.

 Contact your local NHS service to see if they offer speech & language therapy.
 It's free but you need to be registered with a GP.
 Not everywhere has a service for children.